Statutory Declarations for Gender Recognition Certificates

 At Harding Evans, our trusted team of solicitors are here to help.
 We will ensure that you have the correct paperwork for your circumstances, witness your declaration and sign your form, leaving you free to proceed with your Gender Recognition Certificate application.

-To make an appointment for your statutory declaration at either of our offices in Newport or Cardiff, please email hello@hevans.com, or complete the form on our contact page.
+To make an appointment for your statutory declaration at either of our offices in Newport or Cardiff, please email our solicitors at hello@hevans.com, or complete the form on our contact us page.